 Quinoa: Rinse the quinoa using a fine mesh strainer.
 In a medium size pot, add the water, quinoa and garlic powder and bring to a boil.
 Cover, reduce heat and simmer for 15 minutes.
 Remove from heat, uncover and let stand for 10 – 15 minutes.
 Fluff with a fork.
 Alternatively, you can make this Instant Pot Quinoa.

 Serve on a bed of arugula or as is.
-Tastes great with peperoncinis and a little extra lemon juice over top.
+Tastes great with pepperoncinis and a little extra lemon juice over top.
 Add extra virgin olive oil if you wish.
 Season to taste with salt + pepper.

 This dish can be served warm, at room temperature or chilled.

 Serves 4 – 6